Choosing an Appraiser for your Antiques and Fine Art

 Katherine Yellen, ISA CAPP, AAA

-Certified for Antiques, Fine Art, and Residential Contents
+Certified for Antiques, Fine Art, Residential Contents and Silver

 International Society of Appraisers (ISA)